UCSF-CBI/c4/docs/howto/change-pwd.md

 # {{ site.cluster.name }} Credentials

+The C4 cluster uses ldap to manage Linux accounts and passwords.
+The maximum age for a password is 365 days.
+When your password is within 30 days of expiring, you will start to receive system generated emails warning you to change the password.

+## Complexity rules

+C4 passwords are subject to the following complexity rules:

+- At least 8 total characters.
+- At least three of the following four categories:
+  - Lowercase letter
+  - Uppercase letter
+  - Number
+  - Special character.

+*Note - These complexity rules do not apply to existing passwords as of 25-May-2021, next time you change passwords they do apply.*

+There is a password history kept so you have to make your password different each time you change it.
 ## Change password

 If you can log in to {{ site.cluster.name }}, then you can change your credentials by calling `passwd` from one of the _login_ nodes, e.g.